 You also want to be careful when you are removing the shipping bands and the packing materials from the lift.
 Make sure you don’t drop the power unit which should be on top of the lift when it’s lying down.

 This manual will guide you on how to install your car lift in your shop.
-However, most car lifts are totally different depending on the model and the manufacturer so you must also follow the original manual that comes with the lift so it can give you a better idea of the specifications that it requires.
-If you have any questions about any installations or if you are looking for an installer in your area please call us up at 877-298-7730.
-Thank you.
+Yet, most car lifts are different depending on the model and the manufacturer.
+You must also follow the original manual that comes with the lift.
+So it can give you a better idea of the specifications that it requires.
+If you have any questions about installations or if you're looking for an installer in your area, contact us.

 Items you will need to install a car lift:

-Once you take out all the packaging and plastic from the columns, make sure that you start inserting and installing the cables and/or chains inside the columns.
-Again, depending on what kind of lift you bought and from what manufacturer you bought it from, these specifications are always going to change, so make sure you follow the instructions and place the cables correctly.
-This is fairly simple and you should not have too much trouble figuring out how and where to insert the cables.
+Once you take out all the packaging and plastic from the columns.
+Make sure that you start inserting and installing the cables and/or chains inside the columns.
+Depending on what kind of lift you bought and from what manufacturer you bought it.
+These specifications are always going to change, so make sure you follow the instructions and place the cables.
+This is simple and you should not have too much trouble figuring out how and where to insert the cables.

-Depending on what kind of lift you have, the recommended space between where you should install the lift and the bay door varies, so make sure that you read the instructions carefully and take that into consideration.
-Usually, you have to position the lift about 13 feet away from the door so you can have enough space to drive the car inside the shop and not have it sticking it out of the back door when you have it elevated.
+Depending on what kind of lift you have, the recommended space between where you should install the lift and the bay door varies.
+So make sure that you read the instructions carefully and take that into consideration.
+Usually, you have to position the lift about 13 feet away from the door.
+This way you can have enough space to drive the car inside the shop and not have it sticking out of the back door when you have it elevated.

-Once you have decided where you want to install the two columns, you must snap a chalk line so that can be your guide as to where you will be installing the two columns, and it’s as simple as that.
-At this point all you have to do is place the two columns and align it with the chalk line.
-Make sure you lift each column with the help of someone else; you don’t want to be hurting your back in the middle of the job and not be able to finish it, these columns are pretty heavy.
+Once you have decided where you want to install the two columns.
+You must snap a chalk line so that can be your guide on where you will be installing the two columns, and it’s as simple as that.
+At this point, all you have to do is place the two columns and align them with the chalk line.
+These columns are heavy so be sure to have an assistant aid you.

-The way you position the two columns will vary depending if you purchase either a Symmetrical lift or Asymmetrical lift.
-Some manufacturers like Bendpak, have both models whereas Challenger Lifts have their own version of the Asymmetrical lift called the Versymmetrical Lift.
-Again, the instruction manual that comes with the lift will explain exactly how they should be positioned depending on which lift you get.
+The way you position the two columns will vary depending on if you buy either a Symmetrical lift or an Asymmetrical lift.
+Some manufacturers like Bendpak, have both models.
+Whereas Challenger Lifts has their own version of the Asymmetrical lift called the Versymmetrical Lift.
+Again, the instruction manual that comes with the lift will explain exactly how you should position depending on which lift you get.
 If you have any questions about any of these models please give us a call at 877-298-7730 and we would be more than happy to explain how these work.